DSHowarth/Module-12-SQL-Employee-Tracker/README.md

 - Download the code, open the root directory, run ```npm install```.
 - Run the schema.sql file using MySQL.
+- Replace the 'password' value on line 9 of actions.js with your MySQL password.

 ## Usage